impossible98/nest-docs/docs/overview/interceptors.md

 export class AppModule {}
 ```

-::: info HINT
+:::info HINT

 When using this approach to perform dependency injection for the interceptor, note that regardless of the module where this construction is employed, the interceptor is, in fact, global.
 Where should this be done?
 Choose the module where the interceptor (`LoggingInterceptor` in the example above) is defined.
 Also, `useClass` is not the only way of dealing with custom provider registration.
-Learn more [here](https://docs.nestjs.com/fundamentals/custom-providers).
+Learn more [here](../fundamentals/custom-providers).

 :::